MartelleV/kaimandres.nvim/README.md

     <img width="1728" height="1084" alt="Screenshot of Java, C++, and Python Code" src="https://github.com/user-attachments/assets/a24eee1a-dc92-440b-a2c1-ac157baa6b05" />
   </p>
   <p>
-    <strong>A robust, high-contrast, semantic port of the Poimandres aesthetic for Neovim.</strong>
+    <strong>A robust, high-contrast, semantic crossover between Poimandres and Kanagawa  aesthetics for Neovim.</strong>
   </p>
 </div>

 ## Philosophy & Motivation

-While the Poimandres theme family is renowned for its sleek inspired aesthetics, I found that many existing ports for Neovim too minimal or lacked the semantic depth required for heavy development workflows.
+While I love the Poimandres theme family for its renowned sleek aesthetics, I found that many existing ports for Neovim too minimal or lacked the semantic depth required for heavy development workflows.
+Combined with the robust architecture, excellent handling of semantic highlights, and dimming logics of [Kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim), I created this theme as a balanced approach between **readability** and **aesthetics**.
+Hence the name: **KAIMANDRES**.

-So, my port for **poimandres.nvim** was born out of a specific need: **Readability and Aesthetics.**

 1. **Enhanced Palette**: I have cherry-picked and tuned specific shades; introducing new colors while strictly maintaining the original "soul" of the Poimandres theme and its iconic palette; to ensure that syntax elements pop without causing eye strain.
 2. **Ecosystem Consistency**: This palette has been tested across my entire workflow, including **iTerm2, Ghostty, Lazygit, Neovim, and Superfile**.
 This ensures a smooth visual transition between the shell, file manager, and editor.
-3.  **Robust Architecture**: I have adopted the architecture of [Kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) because of its excellent handling of semantic highlights, dimming logic, and compilation speed (I am a huge Kanagawa fan as well, so shout out to Rebelot for this awesome theme).

 ## Installation